River Ratings & Adventure Levels

 For each of our trips, we’ve tried to provide an approximation of what adventure level (from easier to challenging) you should expect to encounter under typical circumstances.
 Many trips are suitable for reasonably-fit first-timers, but all our trips are made more enjoyable by a certain degree of personal fitness and an adventurous spirit.

-Rating Levels for Whitewater Rapids
+River Ratings for Whitewater Rapids

 Choosing the right level of whitewater is the first step in making your whitewater rafting experience a success.